rodrigoelp/little-stories/Unlikely adventures/13-Chapter-13.md

 *"It has some writing on it"* - she added - *"It is too dark to see what it says!"*

 Sam had come to help her, blocking as a result the little light reaching Hannah - *"Could you please move away?
-You are making it worst."*
+You are making it worse."*